 Fixed Interval Reinforcement

 For example, if you were to give your teenager the keys to the car at 5 p.m. every night, provided they got all of their homework done for the weekend, you would be working on a fixed interval reinforcement schedule.
-Subjects are likely to perform the behavior closest to the time when the reinforcement is distributed – meaning your teenager is likely to rush through their homework starting at 4:30.
+Subjects are likely to perform the behavior closest to when the reinforcement is distributed - meaning your teenager is likely to rush through their homework starting at 4:30.

 Variable Interval Reinforcement